Skip to main content

 Molecular Endocrinology of the Estrogen Receptor

 The estrogen receptors, ERα (encoded by ESR1) and ERβ (encoded by ESR2), are ligand-activated transcription factors that mediate the cellular effects of estrogen.
 Upon binding estradiol, the receptor dimerizes and binds to specific DNA sequences known as estrogen response elements (EREs) in the promoter regions of target genes, thereby regulating their expression.
-The clinical response to therapy (HRT) in women is therefore contingent upon the structural integrity and functional efficiency of these receptors.
+The clinical response to hormone replacement therapy (HRT) in women is therefore contingent upon the structural integrity and functional efficiency of these receptors.

 What Are the Functional Consequences of ESR Gene Polymorphisms?